qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ...
 ```

-This can be combined with the mid-circuit measurement (**Bullet 5**) to allow for the capability to re-use
+This can be combined with the mid-circuit measurement (**Bullet 5**) to allow
-the same qubit for computations, limiting the amount of qubits required
+for the capability to re-use the same qubit for computations, limiting the number
-for redundant calculations and also allowing for circuit width to bet reduced in favor of increasing depth:
+of qubits required for redundant calculations and also allowing for circuit width
+to be reduced in favor of increasing depth:

 ```llvm
 call quantum__qis__h__body(%Qubit* null)